 The gender gap and car insurance

-When it comes to policies, XX can mean lower rates than those for XY.
+When it comes to policies, F can sometimes mean lower rates than those for M.

 - Licensed broker